sofn-xyz/mailing/docs/CONTRIBUTING.md

 - Start a mailing preview server on localhost:3883
 - cd into packages/cli and run `yarn cypress run`

+### Run embedded jest tests for the preview server
+During the smoke test process described below, the jest tests in `scripts/e2e_test/jest_tests` are copied into the directory where each target framework is installed and run.
+Before testing them in the framework install context, however, you will want to make sure they pass on the latest build by running `yarn build` and then `yarn e2e:jest` in the mailing project root.

 ## Smoke tests
 The directory `scripts/e2e_test` contains smoke tests targeting supported frameworks that should be run before every public npm release.
 Each test uses the `yarn create` command to create new projects from their `create-*` starter kits and then runs the cypress cli tests contained in `packages/cli/cypress` and the jest tests contained in `scripts/e2e_test/jest_tests`.